Post Summary: Where to See California Condors

 What color is the head?

-Juvenile birds of both species have a grey/black head but in adult birds, California Condors have vibrant orangish pink head while turkey vultures have a red head.
+Juvenile birds of both species have a grey/black head but in adult birds, California Condors have vibrant orangish pink heads while turkey vultures have a red heads.

 Does it have a wing tag?

 If the bird has a colored vinyl tag on either of its wings, it is a California Condor.
 Almost every free-flying California Condor has a wing tag so birds without tags are likely not a condor but there are several juvenile condors who are currently untagged.

 Almost every California Condor has a colored vinyl tag on one or both of its wings.
 These are the birds’ identification tags.
 Despite 30 years of hard work by the California Condor Recovery Plan, the birds are still critically endangered and the species is highly monitored.
 These tags allow both researchers and the public to track and report the birds’ movements.